pyt-team/TopoModelX/docs/challenge/index.rst

 - stored in directory test/nn/{domain of model}
 - contains one class, Test{Name of model}Layer (ex.: TestHSNLayer), which contains unit tests for all of the functions contained in the {Name of model}Layer class.
 Please use pytest (not unittest).
-  - examples are provided in test/nn/simplicial and test/nn/cellular.
+  - for examples, check out test/nn/simplicial, test/nn/cell, and test/nn/hypergraph.

   **Note :** in the case that {Name of model}Layer requires further manipulation of the computational primitives in topomodelx/base, a Pull Request may include modifications to the files in topomodelx/base or new files in topomodelx/base.
 Every single new function MUST be accompanied by a new unit test stored in an appropriately named/located test file.
 With that being said, we highly encourage participants to make the most of TopoModelX's computational primitives as is and only resort to this option if absolutely necessary (ex.: implementing a new attention function or aggregation method).